allisonmorrell/gptbuilder/docs/README.md

 Last time I updated this significantly I made the GPT do the work, then write itself and the user instructions for future updates.
 They're in `docs`. **Please, please, OpenAI, make it possible to update these through the API.**

+# GPTs: A terrible name for a fun thing

 ## Background on GPTs
 For background on how to create a GPT, see [OpenAI's article](https://help.openai.com/en/articles/8554397-creating-a-gpt).